Being divorced puts people in a unique social situation . . . which your non-divorced friends and relatives sometimes just can’t comprehend.

-This is not to say that you aren’t moving on, but it is important that your friends and family respect that the changes that occur after your divorce.
+This is not to say that you aren’t moving on, but it is important that your friends and family respect the changes that occur after your divorce.

 Your future is affected, even if the evidence is just a little tick on a government form about your relationship history.
 You may still have financial ties, and you will likely have social ones.